The Farm Team

 Corie and Adam found out about the Leduc Farm preservation led by the Vermont Land Trust and submitted their proposal to buy the farm.
 In August of 2009, they were selected to buy the farm and in September 2009 they purchased the farm and launched their dream.
 Corie continues to teach for another year and a half at Sterling College while working on the farm on weekends.
 As of January 2011, Corie joined Adam full time on the farm helping to grow the vegetable production on the farm and to expand the dairy operation.
 Together, Corie and Adam are building all production areas of the farm – the bakery, the meat, the dairy, and the veggies and are excited to grow their dream of creating their family farm and community farm!

 Chris DormanCorie’s partner, Chris Dorman, is a folk musician and runs Music For Sprouts, a music and movement program for the littlest of the little sprouts - ages 0-3.
-His programs run in 8 week sessions in the fall, winter, and spring, and the classes are held in the cozy bakery on non-bake days.
-He loves playing, singing and dancing with the kiddos!
-He also focuses on the littlest in the summer at our weekly burger nights where he does a kids set each week as well as the epic kid's parade, where kids are known to march through the kale patch and munch on kale!
+His program runs in 8 week sessions (Fall, Winter, and Spring)in our cozy bakery on non-bake days.
+He loves playing, singing and dancing with the kiddos and their families!
+He also focuses on the littlest of the littles in the summer at our weekly burger nights where he does a kids set each week as well as the epic kid's parade, where kids are known to march through the kale patch and munch on kale!
 (Much to many parents surprise....)

 His work is rooted in community building.
 Just as Corie and Adam see growing and produsing awesome healthy food as the ultimate community connector, Chris sees music in that same light.
 The farm is the perfect place for Chris to conduct his programming and engage folks of all ages in music and dancing!